Healthdirect Free Australian health advice you can count on.

 Youth suicide

 Suicide is the leading cause of death among young Australians.
-More than 350 young people aged 18 to 24 take their own lives every year — more than die on the roads.
-For every youth suicide, there are 100 to 200 more attempts.
+More than 350 young people aged 18 to 24 take their own lives every year — this is more than the number who die on the roads.
+For every young person who dies by suicide, there are 100 to 200 more attempts.

 People of all ages, races, genders, incomes and family backgrounds die by suicide.
 But young people are especially at risk.

-Young people are protected from attempting suicide if they are resilient and have positive relationships with parents or guardians, close friends and other adults.
-Helping young people feel safe, supported and part of the community are all important ways to protect them from suicide.
+Young people are at a lower risk of attempting suicide if they are resilient and have positive relationships with parents or guardians, close friends and other adults.
+Helping young people feel safe, supported and part of the community are all important ways to reduce risk of suicide.

 Never ignore the warning signs that a young person may be thinking about suicide.
-Common warning signs, behaviours and feelings include:
+A young person that is thinking about suicide may express feelings of hopelessness or worthlessness.
+They may feel very alone and misunderstood.

 • showing a drastic change in mood or behaviour